-Supported TPM features in SIMP:
+TPM features in SIMP:

-- Taking ownership (but not clear ownership)
+- Taking ownership

-- Enable basic IMA measuring
+- Enabling basic IMA measuring

 - Setting custom IMA policy (broken)

-- Enable a TPM-based PKCS#11 interface
+- Enabling a TPM-based PKCS#11 interface

-- (Future) Intel TXT and Trusted Boot
+- · Intel TXT and Trusted Boot

-We do not support EVM or measured boot at this time.
-The tools (ima-evm-utils) are not available on our supported platforms and the kernel provided doesn't support it at this time.
+We do not support clearing ownership, EVM, or measured boot at this time. ima-evm-utils and kernel support are not available on SIMP platforms.